PMIx Standards Process

 Current PMIx Standards Documents

 The official PMIx Standards document is under active development.
-A very, very drafty version can be found here.
+A draft version can be found here.
 Meantime, the standard is embodied in the header files of the corresponding releases of the PMIx Reference Implementation

 Roles and Responsibilities